Minor league report: Cardinals prospect Michael McGreevy makes Class AAA debut

 (Call stands) pic.twitter.com/7Jj4NUkJov

-Right-handed pitcher Jake Walsh, Class AAA Memphis: With a scoreless inning of relief, Walsh continued his scoreless streak to 7 1/3 innings to begin the season.
+Right-handed pitcher Jake Walsh, Class AAA Memphis: With a scoreless inning of relief, Walsh extended his scoreless streak to 7 1/3 innings to begin the season.
 Walsh allowed one hit — a single to right field — in his Wednesday relief appearance, leaving his batting average allowed at a .087 mark.
 Walsh has allowed just two hits to 26 total batters faced.

-Outfielder Joshua Baez, Class Low-A Palm Beach: The 19-year-old outfielder prospect and 2021 second-round Cardinals pick went zero-for-four with three strikeouts and a walk vs. Lakeland.
+Outfielder Joshua Baez, Class Low-A Palm Beach: The 19-year-old outfield prospect and 2021 second-round Cardinals pick went zero-for-four with three strikeouts and a walk vs. Lakeland.
 The hitless game lowered Baez’s average to .171 in his first 41 at-bats of the 2023 season.
 He’s struck out 19 times in 12 games.
-Baez’s issues at the plate included leaving nine runners on base.
+Baez’s issues at the plate on Wednesday included leaving nine runners on base.

 Right-handed pitcher Wilking Rodriguez, Class AAA Memphis (rehab): Rodriguez faced three batters, threw 19 pitches (10 strikes), and did not record an out in his rehab relief appearance.
 After the first batter the righty faced reached on an error by third baseman Kramer Robertson, he allowed a walk during a 10-pitch at-bat, then gave up an RBI single before being removed.
 Rodriguez was charged with two runs, both unearned, in the outing.

 First baseman Luken Baker, Class AAA Memphis: Baker opened the scoring of the Redbirds’ 7-5 win with a solo home run to left-center field in the second inning.
-The home run was Baker’s eighth of the season, which is tied for the third-most in the International League.
+The home run was Baker’s eighth of the season, which tied him for the third-most in the International League.
 He is slugging .712 with a 1.169 OPS in his first 73 at-bats.

 Right-handed pitcher Ian Bedell, Class High-A Peoria: As the first relief pitcher utilized Wednesday night by Peoria, Bedell threw three innings and allowed one run on five hits, while striking out three batters.
 Bedell, who had missed most of the last two seasons due to an elbow injury, threw a season and career-high 53 pitches in the outing.
 In 12 2/3 relief innings for Peoria, Bedell sports a 1.42 ERA and has struck out 25 batters.